 How to Crack Your Lower Back?

 Most people crack their backs every once in a while, especially after a long period of sitting or lying down.
-Some people even crack their backs daily to release tension and alleviate stiffness.
+Some even crack their backs daily to release tension and alleviate stiffness.
 But, how can you crack your lower back safely, without causing strain or inflammation?

 In this article, we’ll review how to crack your lower back in a safe, beneficial way.
 Keep in mind that if you struggle with back pain or have a diagnosed spinal condition, it’s best to consult your physician before attempting to crack your back.